CSE141pp/wi20-CSE141L-intro/README.md

 In this lab you will set up the lab environment and learn how to gather information about programs using the course tools.
-You will download some starter code, build and run it in a Docker container, modify the code and push the changes to a git repo.
+You will download some starter code, build and run it in a Docker container, modify the code, and push the changes to a git repo.
 Run the code in the cloud on our reference processor to gather some data.

 This lab will be completed on your own.
 Completing this lab in a